WhiteAbeLincoln/ts-formlet/README.md

 # ts-formlet

 A future form building and validation library for TypeScript inspired by [this PureScript article](https://www.lumi.dev/blog/using-purescript-to-create-a-dsl-for-building-forms).
+Used in production for a financial calculator website.

 See example usage in `src/App.tsx`.
 Code for the library is under `src/formlet`.